Miranda (The Tempest): Role in the play

 Who hadst deserved more than a prison.

 Miranda and Ferdinand, observing the masque.

 Moments later she encounters Ferdinand for the first time and the two immediately fall in love.
 Miranda is amazed by the sight of him, questioning whether or not he is a spirit.
 While Prospero is pleased by the immediate connection the two display, he purposefully takes up an attitude of animosity towards the shipwrecked prince, forbidding a relationship between the two in order that Ferdinand will place a higher value on his daughter's affection.

 During the encounter Miranda once again stands up to her father, arguing against his harsh treatment of Ferdinand and defending his honour when Prospero refers to him as nothing more than another Caliban.

 Miranda's next appearance is in the third act.
 She and Ferdinand take a few moments together to get acquainted and are quickly married.
 She insists on doing the work that her father has assigned him, and freely admits her naivety to him before swearing her love for him.
 The scene ends with their marriage, Miranda swearing she will be his servant if Ferdinand will not take her as his wife.

 Later on, she and her new husband enjoy a masque put on by her father in celebration of their nuptials.
 The celebration is interrupted by Prospero's sudden remembrance of Caliban's plot against him, after which Miranda displays a strong concern for her father's well-being.

 Her last appearance is in the play's final scene.
 After Prospero reveals himself to the assembled crowd he reveals the happy couple engaged in a game of chess.
-Miranda is teasing Ferdinand for cheating but admits that even if he is dishonest, she's more than happy to believe it for the love she bears for him.
+Miranda is teasing Ferdinand for cheating but admits that even if he is dishonest, she is more than happy to believe it for the love she bears for him.

 When she is finally introduced to the assembled crowd she reacts with wonder, proclaiming the play's most famous lines: